FileMaker Pro Coaching / Consulting … Because 2 Heads Are Better Than 1

 “We can help the citizen developer expedite their progress,” said Doug West, eXcelisys VP for product development.

 eXcelisys has several clients on its coaching roster.
-Besides novices, eXcelisys works with seasoned FMP developers who sometimes need a second set of eyes to smooth out the rough edges or talk them through the utilization of new FMP feature enhancements.
+Besides novices, eXcelisys FileMaker programmers work with seasoned FMP developers who sometimes need a second set of eyes to smooth out the rough edges or talk them through the utilization of new FMP feature enhancements.
 “We can connect through screen sharing, talk through the problem, identify a solution and discuss how to fix it,” said West.

 FMP Coaching / Consulting for the Novice